Meat, Eggs and Dairy Label Guide

 Certified Grassfed by AGW

 This optional, additional certification is earned by Animal Welfare Approved (AWA)-certified producers who are also verified by A Greener World for feeding their animals a 100% grass and forage diet from weaning onward.
-The Certified Grassfed by AGW label only applies to AWA beef and dairy cattle, meat and dairy sheep, meat and dairy goats, and bison.
+The Certified Grassfed by AGW label only applies to ruminants certified in the AWA program: beef and dairy cattle, meat and dairy sheep, meat and dairy goats, and bison.

 Certified Humane®